 About Me

-Before coming to the VA three years ago, however, I had been–and still, to some degree, am–in the private sector, working in Indianapolis as a solo practitioner doing short and long-term psychotherapy, especially with men.
-As a result, I am well aware of the “cultural differences” that often exist between professionals in the community and men and women who have served in the military–and most especially those who have served in combat.
-I brought to the VA my ears and heart as a psychotherapist, and the men and women have bravely brought me their lives in return.
-Many have told me that I “get it” in a way that is very helpful to them.
-As long as they–and you–continue to tell me the same, I’ll keep writing.
+Before 2009, however, I had been—and still, to some degree, am—in the private sector, working in Indianapolis as a solo practitioner doing short and long-term psychotherapy.
+As a result, I am well aware of the “cultural differences” that often exist between professionals in the community and men and women who have served in the military—and most especially those who have served in combat.
+I tried to bring to my work with combat veterans my ears and heart as a psychotherapist, and the men and women bravely brought me their lives in return.

-I have never been in the military, nor has the military played any substantial role in my own life.
-My only previous, extended experience with ex-military personnel was my service as a psychiatric resident at the VA Hospital in Durham, North Carolina, where I trained at the Duke University Medical Center in the early 1980′s.
+I have never been in the military, nor had the military previously played a substantial role in my own life.
+My only previous, extended experience with ex-military personnel had been my service as a psychiatric resident at the VA Hospital in Durham, North Carolina, where I trained at the Duke University Medical Center in the early 1980’s.

 At a much deeper level, however, combat and its aftermath reside in me daily.
 During World War II, my father’s eldest brother, a dashing, talented basketball player from North High School in Des Moines, Iowa, was shot down over France.
 It was not until some time in the 1980′s that a relative discovered where he had been buried.